jsjoeio/100-days-twilio-twitter/logs.md

 📅 Also had a weird timezone bug I think I fixed.
 Let's hope it all worked!

 😄 More coding later today too!
 Will share in thread

+### Day 32: 8/6/2018
+No "coding" perse today but I did create a YouTube channel 👇🏼

+👉🏼 bit.ly/jsjoeio-youtube

+☝🏼If you wouldn't mind subscribing, it'll help me hit 100 to secure a custom handle 🙏🏼😁 first video out soon! 🤞🏼